fightforthefuture/votebot-www/app/_states/nh.md

 ### Send the form
 * Send the form to your city or town clerk by Oct 29
+* Or register in person on Election Day at [your polling place](https://gttp.votinginfoproject.org)

 ## Check Your Registration
 <https://app.sos.nh.gov/Public/PartyInfo.aspx>